In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Initial mass distribution of AGN stars

 To demonstrate an outcome of stellar accretion, we apply a modified Bondi rate to the initial population for which the accretion radius is limited to either the star's Hill radius or the disc thickness, such that \be r_{\rm acc} = \frac{1}{2}{\rm minimum}(r_{\rm Hill}, h(r_*)) \ee where $r_{\rm Hill} = r_*({M_*}/{3 M_{\rm BH}})^{1/3} $, $h(r_*)$ is the disc scale height at the stars position $r_*$, and the factor of 1/2 ensures that the accretion radius is well within the disc\footnote{ See also \citet{Dittmann2021} for a more detailed discussion of stellar outcomes via disc-influenced Bondi accretion.
 Note however, that their stellar evolution models do not explore the high densities as found in our disc models.} (and consequently so that the rate remains at least an order of magnitude below the disc accretion rate).
 The accretion rate is given by \be \dot{M}_{\rm *} = \eta \pi r_{\rm acc}^2 \rho c_s, \ee where we introduce an efficiency factor of $\eta = 0.01$ to account for empirical evidence that gas flowing into the sphere of influence does not guarantee its accretion onto the star.
 In fact, simulations show that gas flows past an embedded migrator from the outer to the inner disc, (see e.g. \citealt{Duffell2014} or \citealt{Derdzinski2019}).

-Fig.~\ref{fig:Massdistgrowth} shows the evolution of the stellar mass distribution after $10^6 \,\rm yr$, where accretion rates are determined by the disc properties at the initial position and updated as the stellar mass increases.
+Fig.~\ref{fig:Massdistgrowth} shows the evolution of the stellar mass distribution after $\sim 10^7 \,\rm yr$, a timescale set by the AGN disc lifetime discussed in Section~\ref{sec:evolution}.
+Here the accretion rates are determined by the disc properties at the initial position and updated as the stellar mass increases.
 This assumes the lowest disc densities, leading to a conservative estimate of the Bondi rate, but also the highest disc thickness, which allows for a larger accretion radius.
+This accretion increases stellar masses by more than two orders of magnitude throughout the disc lifetime.
+The result is more pronounced for discs with $\alpha=0.01$, for which the higher disc density leads to more rapid growth (in these cases we limit the stellar masses to $10^4 M_{\sun}$).
+The shift in peak of the stellar mass distributions for all models is shown in Table~\ref{table:rates}.

-It is possible that during growth, stars reach a critical mass beyond which accretion becomes inefficient due to radiative feedback or momentum-driven winds.
-The precise limit depends on details of stellar winds, feedback, and the accretion geometry, but may lie between $30$ to $60 {\rm M_{\sun}}$ \citep{Ekstrom2012, Cantiello2020}.
+We consider this accretion rate an overestimate, given that during growth, stars will likely reach a critical mass beyond which accretion becomes inefficient due to radiative feedback or momentum-driven winds.
+The precise limit depends on details of stellar winds, feedback, and the accretion geometry, but may lie between $30$ to $60 {\rm M_{\sun}}$ (\citealt{Ekstrom2012, Cantiello2020}, although see \citealt{DittmannJermynCantiello2022}).
 Due to the uncertainties regarding stellar accretion, in the following section we use the initial mass distribution (shown in Fig.~\ref{fig:Massdist}) as our fiducial population, which is based on the fragment mass limits from Eq.~\ref{eq:Mfrag}.
 As we show, including stellar accretion will alter the final numbers when determining observational outcomes, but the basic story remains the same: stars of different masses will have different fates due to the interplay of migration, stellar evolution, and tidal disruption.